neondatabase/website/content/guides/pg-notify.md

   }
 }

-insertRow("Hello, world!").catch(console.log);
+insertRow('Hello, world!').catch(console.log);
 ```

 The code above begins with importing `pg` and loading all the enviroment variables into scope.
 Further, it initializes a client connection to your Postgres.
 In the `insertRow` function, it simply inserts a row into the table named `my_table`.

 To execute the script as above, run the following command: